 The Tier 1 Investor Visa is a Points Based System application which is available to high net worth Chinese nationals who wish to invest a minimum of £2 million in the UK.
 Successful Tier 1 Investor applicants will be granted a visa for 3 years and 4 months and this visa allows for settlement after the usual 5 years as well as an accelerated settlement after 2 or 3 years depending on the size of the investment.
 The main requirements are outlined as follows:

 - Applicants must be 18 or over and have good character;

 - Applicants must have opened a UK bank account;

 - Applicants must hold and have control of at least £2 million (“the investment amount”).
 The investment amount must be held in one or more regulated financial institutions and freely available for investment in the UK;

 - Applicants must be able to prove that the investment amount is from a legitimate source;

 - There is no maintenance or an English language requirement for this application; and

 - Dependents may also apply to join the main applicant.

-Last year there was a huge crackdown on the Tier 1 Investor Visa in order to stop money laundering.
+In recent years there has been a huge crackdown on the Tier 1 Investor Visa in order to stop money laundering.
 In light of this, it is extremely important that Chinese investors are able to provide adequate evidence to prove the legitimate source of the investment amount.
 Our Immigration Solicitors in London give our Chinese investor visa clients a bespoke documents list tailored to this specific Immigration Rules and individual’s circumstances in order to make sure the correct documents are submitted.
 We also conduct a thorough and comprehensive review of these documents before the application and documents are submitted to the Home Office.